cbg-ethz/pcNEM/README.md

 cat("Estimated type II error:", pcnem_mle$typeIIEst)

 ```
-The FNR is slightly underestimated due to finite sampling effect from small number of experiments and effects in this example.
+The FNR is slightly underestimated due to finite sample size from small number of experiments and effects in this example.

 ### pc-NEM parameters ###
 You can tune several hyperparameters for your case using the `set.default.parameters()` function.